JaneliaSciComp/JRCLUST/docs/source/pipeline/sort/index.rst

 determine a cluster center.
 In particular, a spike :math:`i` must have :math:`\log_{10}(\rho_i) > \text{log10RhoCut}` ("sufficiently dense")
 and :math:`\log_{10}(\delta_i) > \text{log10DeltaCut}` ("sufficiently far").
-If :ref:`you specify <rlDetrendMode>`, this comparison may be made against a detrended plot, as in the images below.
+If :ref:`you specify <RDDetrendMode>`, this comparison may be made against a detrended plot, as in the images below.

 .. image:: /.static/rdPlot.png